CodeWith-SMR/HTML-Course/README.md

 ---

 ## 💡 About the Creator
-This course is brought to you by **Muhammad Raza**, under the banner of **SMRIT**, with the goal of making web development accessible for everyone. 🚀💡
+This course is brought to you by **Muhammad Raza**, under the banner of **SMR**, with the goal of making web development accessible for everyone. 🚀💡

 ---